JohnPaton/johnpaton.github.io/content/posts/forward-fill-spark.md

 We act with `last` over the window we have defined, specifying `ignorenulls=True`.
 If the current row is non-`null`, then the output will just be the value of current row.
 However, if the current row *is* `null`, then the function will return the most recent (last) non-`null` value in the window.

-For a Spark data frame with the same data as we just saw in Pandas, the code looks like this:
+For a Spark dataframe with the same data as we just saw in Pandas, the code looks like this:

 ```python